flatlayer/flatlayer/docs/field-selection.md

 Field selection can be combined with filtering in API requests.
 Use the `fields` parameter for field selection and the `filter` parameter for filtering:

 ```
-GET /api/content?fields=["id","title",["published_at","date"],["images.featured",{"sizes":["100vw"]}]]&filter={"published_at":{"$gte":"2023-01-01"},"$orderBy":{"published_at":"desc"}}
+GET /api/content?fields=["id","title",["published_at","date"],"images.featured"]&filter={"published_at":{"$gte":"2023-01-01"},"$orderBy":{"published_at":"desc"}}
 ```

-This request would return content items published since January 1, 2023, ordered by publish date descending, including only the id, title, formatted publish date, and featured image URL.
+This request would return content items published since January 1, 2023, ordered by publish date descending, including only the id, title, formatted publish date, and featured images.

 ## Usage in List vs Detail Views

 - In list views (when requesting multiple items), you might want to select fewer fields to reduce payload size:

 ```
-GET /api/content?fields=["id","title","excerpt",["images.thumbnail",{"sizes":["100px"]}]]
+GET /api/content?fields=["id","title","excerpt","images.thumbnail"]
 ```

 - In detail views (when requesting a single item), you might select more fields:

 ```
-GET /api/content/my-blog-post?fields=["id","title","content",["published_at","date"],["images.featured",{"sizes":["100vw"]}],"meta.author","meta.category","tags"]
+GET /api/content/my-blog-post?fields=["id","title","content",["published_at","date"],"images","meta.author","meta.category","tags"]
 ```

-By using field selection effectively, you can optimize your API requests to retrieve exactly the data you need in the format that best suits your application.
+By using field selection effectively, you can optimize your API requests to retrieve exactly the data you need.

 ## Default Fields